Blood-Clotting DisordersSkip to the navigation

 - Decreased amounts of certain proteins.
 These may include protein C, protein S, and antithrombin III.

 - Increased levels of other substances.
-These may include antiphospholipid and lupus anticoagulant.
+These may include antiphospholipid antibodies and lupus anticoagulant.

 Other people get blood clots because of a health problem.
 Blood clots can happen after surgery or injury.
 And they can happen when a person doesn't move around for a long time.